jhlau/online_twitter_lda/README.md

-This package contains scripts and python tools for running an online implementation of LDA to detect novel topics in microblogs.
+This package contains scripts and python tools for running an online implementation of LDA.

 Directory Structure and Files
 =============================